PlatyPew/format-installer.nvim/README.md

 `:FInstall <fomatter>` to install formatters `:FUninstall <fomatter>` to uninstall formatters

+_You will need to restart Neovim for the formatters to take effect._

 # Configuration with null-ls

 This should be used in tandem with null-ls